microsoft/pxt-microbit/docs/projects/v2-blow-away.md

 ► From the ``||basic:Basic||`` category, find ``||basic:show icon [ ]||`` and add it to your ``||basic:on start||`` container.

-► Set it to show a ghost or another image of your choosing!
+► Set it to show a ghost.
 💡 In the ``show icon`` dropdown menu options, you can hover to see what each design is called.

 ```blocks